LDATs may choose to link with existing alcohol and other drug peer support activities that have been shown to work.

 See also Working with community partners.

-All peer support programs need to be adequately resourced.
-Below is an indicative list of resources required to deliver peer support programs.
+All peer support activities need to be adequately resourced.
+Below is an indicative list of resources required to deliver peer support activities.
 LDATs may be able to provide some of these resources or work with partners who can provide additional support.